 The wear or lack of it was very impressive.
 I had been walking continuously for over 5 weeks and over 800 miles carrying full camping gear and wild camping most nights.

 I’ve always been impressed with the Inov-8 Roclite Pro G 400 GTX V2 boots, especially the grip.
-The updates on the V2 version have made them even better and with the new materials they’ll last longer.
-They now feel much more like traditional hiking boots – tougher and more supportive.
+The updates on the V2 version have made them even better and with the new materials they last even longer.
+They now feel much more like traditional hiking boots – tougher and more supportive, but light weight.

 As walking boots go, the Roclite Pro G 400s are extremely light weight at 836g (on my kitchen scales) for my pair of size 9s.
 They feel supportive enough when hiking with a heavy pack, but also flexible enough for fast day hikes over varied terrain.
 I think they are a great walking boot for the toughest of hiking trips.
 They’re even supportive and tough enough for some winter use.